eddelbuettel/ctv-hpc/README.md

 Several of the areas discussed in this Task View are undergoing rapid change.
 Please send suggestions for additions and extensions for this task view to the [task view maintainer](mailto:Dirk.Eddelbuettel@R-project.org).

-Suggestions and corrections by Achim Zeileis, Markus Schmidberger, Martin Morgan, Max Kuhn, Tomas Radivoyevitch, Jochen Knaus, Tobias Verbeke, Hao Yu, David Rosenberg, Marco Enea, Ivo Welch, Jay Emerson, Wei-Chen Chen, Bill Cleveland, Ross Boylan, Ramon Diaz-Uriarte, Mark Zeligman, Kevin Ushey, Graham Jeffries, Will Landau, and Tim Flutre (as well as others I may have forgotten to add here) are gratefully acknowledged.
+Suggestions and corrections by Achim Zeileis, Markus Schmidberger, Martin Morgan, Max Kuhn, Tomas Radivoyevitch, Jochen Knaus, Tobias Verbeke, Hao Yu, David Rosenberg, Marco Enea, Ivo Welch, Jay Emerson, Wei-Chen Chen, Bill Cleveland, Ross Boylan, Ramon Diaz-Uriarte, Mark Zeligman, Kevin Ushey, Graham Jeffries, Will Landau, Tim Flutre and Reza Mohammadi (as well as others I may have forgotten to add here) are gratefully acknowledged.

 Contributions are always welcome, and encouraged.
 Since the start of this CRAN task view in October 2008, most contributions have arrived as email suggestions.
 The source file for this particular task view file now also reside in a GitHub repository (see below) so that pull requests are also possible.